John Lamb (producer): Companies

-Today

 In 2015, Lamb published Tom Waits For No One: The Illustrated Scrapbook, a collection of art, photographs and rock n roll artifacts from the making of Tom Waits For No One.
-The Illustrated Scrapbook is a limited edition hard cover, published independently by Big Buick Press.
+The Illustrated Scrapbook was a limited edition hard cover, published independently by Big Buick Press.
 The book tells the story behind the film, the animators, the music and the artist, Tom Waits.

 In 2016, Tom Waits For No One was featured at the 10th Anniversary of Animation Volda, a prominent animation festival Norway (September 22–25, 2016).
 The film was shown for the first time since 1980, and honored with a gallery opening dedicated to the art, animation cels and drawings from Tom Waits For No One.